-Terms mineral resources, measured mineral resources, indicated mineral resources and inferred mineral resources comply with the reporting standards in Canada.
+The terms 'mineral resources', 'measured mineral resources', 'indicated mineral resources' and 'inferred mineral resources' comply with the reporting standards in Canada.
 Further, inferred mineral resources have a great amount of uncertainty as to their existence and as to whether they can be mined legally or economically.
 Therefore, investors are also cautioned not to assume that all or any part of an inferred resource exists.
-In accordance with Canadian rules, estimates of inferred mineral resources cannot form the basis of feasibility or pre-feasibility studies.
-It cannot be assumed that all or any part of mineral resources, measured mineral resources, indicated mineral resources or inferred mineral resources will ever be upgraded to a higher category.
-Investors are cautioned not to assume that any part of the reported mineral resources, measured mineral resources, indicated mineral resources or inferred mineral resources is economically or legally mineable.
+In accordance with Canadian rules, estimates of inferred mineral resources, measured mineral resources, indicated mineral resources or inferred mineral resources will ever be upgraded to a higher category.
+Investors are cautioned not to assume that any part of the reported mineral resources, measured mineral resources or inferred mineral resources, measured mineral resources or inferred mineral resources, measured mineral resources, measured mineral resources or inferred mineral resources, measured mineral resources, measured mineral resources, indicated mineral resources is economically or legally mineable.